danrevah/segal-decorators/README.md

 ### Lru Memoize

-Least-recently-used memoization, similar to [Memoize](#memoize), requires an additional parameter `maxStorage` of the number of records to keep in cache.
+Least-recently-used memoization, similar to [Memoize](#memoize), requires an additional parameter `maxRecords` of the number of records to keep in cache.

 ##### Declaration